lekting/tanulbot/README.md

-# TanulBot - Hungarian Learning Telegram Bot
+# TanulBot - Multilingual Learning Telegram Bot

-A Telegram bot for learning Hungarian with AI assistance, dictation practice, and Anki deck generation.
+A Telegram bot for language learning with AI assistance, dictation practice, and Anki deck generation.
+Currently supports multiple languages.

 > **Vibe Coding Project**: This project was created with the assistance of AI tools, demonstrating how AI can be leveraged to build practical language learning applications.

 ## Features

-- 🗣 **Hungarian Practice**: Chat in Hungarian with the bot and receive corrections
+- 🗣 **Language Practice**: Chat in your target language with the bot and receive corrections
-- ✍️ **Dictation Practice**: Listen to Hungarian words and type them for points
+- ✍️ **Dictation Practice**: Listen to words and type them for points
-- 📄 **PDF Processing**: Upload Hungarian text to extract vocabulary with OCR support
+- 📄 **PDF Processing**: Upload text in your target language to extract vocabulary with OCR support
-- 🎯 **Anki Integration**: Auto-generate Anki decks with Hungarian-Russian word pairs
+- 🎯 **Anki Integration**: Auto-generate Anki decks with word pairs in your languages
 - 🏆 **Progress Tracking**: Track learning progress with levels and points
-- 🔄 **Speech Recognition**: Convert spoken Hungarian to text for pronunciation practice
+- 🔄 **Speech Recognition**: Convert spoken language to text for pronunciation practice
-- 🔍 **Grammar Explanations**: Get detailed explanations of Hungarian grammar rules
+- 🔍 **Grammar Explanations**: Get detailed explanations of grammar rules
 - 📊 **Vocabulary Analytics**: View statistics on most common words and learning progress
 - 📱 **Multi-platform**: Access via Telegram on mobile or desktop devices
 - 🌐 **Offline Mode**: Download generated resources for offline study
+- 🌍 **Multiple Languages**: Support for various languages, not limited to Hungarian

 ## Technologies